princebirring/DevOps/README.md

 ```
 https://github.com/princebirring/jenkins-docker.git
 ```
-2. Change the directory to the jenkins-installation shell script
+2. Change the directory
 ```
 cd jenkins-docker
 ```
-3. Change the Permission of the jenkins shell script.
+3. Change the Permission of the jenkins-docker shell script.
 ```
-chmod u+x jenkins.sh
+chmod u+x jenkins-docker.sh
 ```
-4. Run the jenkins shell script
+4. Run the jenkins-docker shell script
 ```
-./jenkins.sh
+./jenkins-docker.sh
 ```
 5. Jenkins will be running on private-ip:8080(Cloud) or localhost:8080(Local Machine).
 You require a password to access and create the jenkins admin account.
 You can get the password by running the following command.
 ```